Dasylirion Zuccarini 1838

 Greek: acrotrichum = with hairy end.
 Spanish: Cucharilla = little spoon.

-A decorative, xerophytic plant from the deserts of Eastern Mexico.
+A decorative, xerophytic succulent plant from the deserts of Eastern Mexico.
 The narrow, 3ft long leaves are organised into one or more dense rosettes which in older plants are carried on the end of stout trunks.
 Hooked marginal teeth point away from the leaf base and leaf tips fray in the wind to a tuft of fibres which catch the sunlight.
 The leaf base is in the shape of a spoon.
 The inflorescence is a 15ft spike of many small brownish-white flowers arranged on numerous side branches.

 Suitable for a Mediterranean climate and said to be moderately hardy in a well-drained soil, so worth trying if you have a very sunny sheltered corner, can overwinter indoors or under cover or protect it with a fleece.